Hugh de Burgh: Service

-De Burgh was in the service of the Crown in 1331 when he came to Ireland.
+De Burgh was already in the service of the Crown in 1331, when he came to Ireland.
 He later became the Irish attorney to Queen Philippa of Hainault.
-In 1335, he became third Baron of the Court of Exchequer (Ireland).
+In 1335, he became third Baron of the Court of Exchequer (Ireland), holding office at the King's pleasure.
 In 1337 he was continued in office for four years, in consideration of his past good service to the Crown, and shortly afterwards he became Chief Baron.
 He was appointed Keeper of the Great Seal of Ireland, and was its custodian on 23 February 1341 until he relinquished the office on 23 May that year, and became Lord Treasurer of Ireland in 1340.
 He was reappointed Chief Baron in 1344.

 In 1347, he was accused of misconduct, and a commission of oyer and terminer, headed by Thomas de Dent, the Chief Justice of the Irish Common Pleas, was set up to inquire into his "oppression".
 Precisely what form the alleged oppression (a term which has no precise modern equivalent) took is unclear.
 Similar charges against his successor, John de Burnham, were concerned with fraud and financial mismanagement, and it seems that the Privy Council of Ireland had some doubts about de Burgh's honesty.
 The complaints against him formed part of a wider pattern of general dissatisfaction with the King's Irish royal servants and, as a result, the commission's remit was soon extended into an examination of official wrongdoing more generally.

 John de Burnham, an English Crown official with long experience in financial administration, was sent to Ireland as Treasurer to reform de Burgh's alleged abuses, only to spend much of his career fighting charges of corruption.
 In 1348, de Burgh went to England to plead his case; presumably, he made a convincing defence of his actions, since he received a royal pardon for any transgressions he had committed.
 He returned to Ireland, and remained Chief Baron until 1351; he died a year later.